SecPyAI/Wazhu/README.md

 🦠 VirusTotal Integration – Detect and block malicious files by cross-referencing with the VirusTotal API.

 By leveraging these powerful features, Wazuh enables you to proactively secure your environment and stay one step ahead of cyber threats.

-🔗 [Link to GitHub Repository]

-#CyberSecurity #SIEM #OpenSource #SOC #Wazuh #ThreatDetection #IncidentResponse